Flag of Italy: Governmental standards

 The president of the Italian Republic has an official standard.
 The current version is based on the square flag of the Napoleonic Italian Republic, on a field of blue, charged with the emblem of Italy in gold.
 The square shape with a Savoy blue border symbolise the four Italian Armed Forces, namely the Italian Air Force, the Carabinieri, the Italian Army and the Italian Navy, of which the president is the commander.
-Blue in heraldry also metaphorically symbolizes command.
+Blue in heraldry also metaphorically symbolises command.

 The first version of the standard, adopted in 1965 and used until 1990 was very similar to the current version only without the red, white and green.
 The emblem was also much larger.
 This version of the standard was replaced in 1990 by then President Francesco Cossiga.
 Cossiga's new version of the standard contained the same royal blue background but now with a squared Italian national flag in the centre and no emblem.
 This version was short-lived as only two years later it was replaced by the 1965 standard, only with a smaller emblem.
 This version lasted until 2000 from when it was replaced by the current version.

 After the Republic was proclaimed, the national flag was provisionally adopted as the head of state in place of the royal standard.
 On the initiative of the Ministry of Defence, a project was prepared in 1965 to adopt a distinct flag.
 Opportunity suggested the most natural solution was the Italian tricolour defaced with the coat of arms—but under conditions of poor visibility, this could easily be mistaken for the standard of the president of Mexico, which is also that country's national flag.
 The standard is kept in the custody of the Commander of the Reggimento Corazzieri of the Arma dei Carabinieri, along with the war flag (assigned to Regiment in 1878).

 A separate insignia for the president of the Senate, in exercise of duties as acting head of state under Article 86, was created in 1986.
 This has a white square on the blue field, charged with the arms of the Republic in silver.
 Distinguishing insignia for former presidents of the Republic was created in 2001; a tricolour in the style of the presidential standard, it is emblazoned with the Cypher of Honour of the president of the Republic.

 The standard of president of the Council of Ministers of Italy, introduced for the first time in 1927 by Benito Mussolini, in its first form a littorio beam appeared in the middle of the drape.
 The sign was abolished in 1943, while the current one was defined in 2008 by Silvio Berlusconi.
-It consists of a blue drapery bordered by two gold-colored borders in the center of which stands the emblem of the Republic.
+It consists of a blue drapery bordered by two gold-coloured borders in the centre of which stands the emblem of the Republic.
 The banner should be exposed to every official engagement of the president and on the vehicles that carry it, but it is almost never used.
 The main colours are blue and gold, which have always been considered colours linked to the command.